m4ttsch/omscs-notes-notes/information-security/symmetric-encryption.md

 One approach for providing message integrity is to send the last block of CBC - the CBC *residue* - along with the plaintext.
 If an attacker intercepts the message and modifies the plaintext, they cannot recompute the CBC residue since they do not have the encryption key.
 Thus, they are forced to send the modified plaintext with the original residue.

 When the authorized recipient receives the message, they will run the message through CBC to produce the residue.
-Since the plaintext has changed inflight, but the residue has not, the recipient’s computed residue will not match the received residue.
+Since the plaintext has changed inflight, but the residue has not, the recipient's computed residue will not match the received residue.
 Therefore, the receiver will know that an unauthorized party has modified the plaintext.

 ## Protecting Message Confidentiality and Integrity
 To protect both message confidentiality and integrity, we should use two separate keys and two encryption rounds: one key produces the ciphertext, and the other key produces the CBC residue.
 Alternatively, we can first compute a hash of the message, append the hash to the message, and then encrypt the entire entity.